 We build and market pre-programmed, easy-to-use wireless control devices and chips principally for home entertainment equipment and the subscription broadcasting market.
 We also develop wireless control interface software for electronic display devices sold by companies in the computing industry.
 Our product lines include such wireless interface technologies as combination keyboard/remotes and touch-screen remotes.
 We sell our wireless control products and license our patented technologies and database of IR codes to companies selling into the cable and satellite industries and to original equipment manufacturers.
-We also sell our universal wireless control products to distributors and retailers in Europe, Asia, Latin America and Australia under the One For All brand name.
+We also sell our universal wireless control products to distributors and retailers in Europe, Asia, Latin America and Australia under the One For All® brand name.
 We also offer call center support services to our customers.

-The matters discussed in this Annual Report should be read in conjunction with the consolidated financial statements provided in this Annual Report.
-Certain statements contained herein may constitute forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
+The matters discussed in this Annual Report on Form 10-K should be read in conjunction with the consolidated financial statements provided under Part II, Item 8 of this Annual Report on Form 10-K. Certain statements contained herein may constitute forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 These statements involve a number of risks, uncertainties and other factors that could cause actual results to differ materially, as discussed more fully herein.